 (3) Following an evaluation under subsection (1), the home education moderator is to prepare a report about whether the concern has been adequately addressed and provide a copy of the report to the home educator and to the chief executive officer.

-53. Cancellation of registration
+53. Cancelling s.
+48 registration, CEO’s functions as to

 (1) The chief executive officer may cancel a home educator’s registration under section 48 in respect of a child if —

-(a) in the opinion of the chief executive officer, the child’s educational progress is not satisfactory;
+(a) in the opinion of the chief executive officer, the child’s educational progress is not satisfactory; or

-(b) the home educator has not arranged an evaluation required under section 51(1)(a) or (b) in respect of the child;
+(b) the home educator has not arranged an evaluation required under section 51(1)(a) or (b) in respect of the child; or

-(c) the home educator does not agree to an evaluation required under section 52(1)(b) in respect of the child from occurring in accordance with section 52(2);
+(c) the home educator does not agree to an evaluation required under section 52(1)(b) in respect of the child from occurring in accordance with section 52(2); or

 (d) a home education moderator has been hindered or obstructed in an evaluation required under section 51(1)(a) or (b) or section 52(1)(b); or